Doping evolution of spin excitations in La$_{3-x}$Sr$_{x}$Ni$_2$O$_7$/SrLaAlO$_4$ superconducting thin films

-In sharp contrast, the overdoped non-superconducting $x=0.38$ film (Fig. 3d) exhibits a qualitatively different magnetic response---the excitation spectrum becomes strongly broadened and continuum-like, and the dispersive peak is no longer clearly resolved over the measured $\mathbf{q}_\parallel$ range, accompanied by a pronounced loss of spectral weight.
-The doping evolution is most transparent in the $\mathbf{q}_\parallel$-dependent waterfall comparison in Fig. 3(e).
-For $x\le0.21$, the spectra display pronounced magnon-like peaks that disperse with momentum, whereas for $x=0.38$ the response is dominated by broad intensity with greatly reduced peak contrast.
-Taken together, these data show that the coherent double-stripe spin excitations are robust throughout the superconducting compositions but collapse in the overdoped non-superconducting film, establishing a direct doping-controlled link between magnetic coherence and superconductivity in bilayer nickelate films.
+In sharp contrast, the overdoped, non-superconducting $x=0.38$ film (Fig.~3d) exhibits a qualitatively different magnetic response.
+The excitation spectrum becomes strongly broadened and continuum-like, and the dispersive peak is no longer clearly resolved over the measured $\mathbf{q}_\parallel$ range, accompanied by a pronounced loss of spectral weight.
+This abrupt doping evolution is most transparent in the $\mathbf{q}_\parallel$-dependent waterfall spectra (Fig.~3e).
+For $x\le0.21$, the spectra display pronounced magnon-like peaks that coherently disperse with momentum, whereas for $x=0.38$ the response is dominated by a broad, diffuse intensity with completely quenched peak contrast.
+Taken together, these raw data directly show that the coherent double-stripe spin excitations are robust throughout the superconducting compositions but phenomenologically collapse into an incoherent continuum in the overdoped non-superconducting film, setting the stage for a rigorous quantitative analysis.

-To quantify the doping evolution of the spin excitations.
-We use a damped-harmonic-oscillator (DHO) response function to fit the low-energy part of each Ni–$L_3$ RIXS spectrum to extract the momentum-dependent spin excitations \cite{lu2022}: $S(\mathbf{q},E)=A\,\frac{4\,\gamma\,E\,E_0}{\left(E^2-E_0^2\right)^2+\left(2\gamma E\right)^2}\,$ where $E_0(\mathbf{q})$ is the undamped mode energy and $\gamma(\mathbf{q})$ characterizes the damping (linewidth).
+To quantify this doping evolution of the spin excitations, we use a damped-harmonic-oscillator (DHO) response function to fit the low-energy part of each Ni $L_3$-edge RIXS spectrum and extract the momentum-dependent parameters \cite{lu2022}:

+where $E_0(\mathbf{q})$ is the undamped mode energy and $\gamma(\mathbf{q})$ characterizes the damping (linewidth).
 The prefactor $A$ sets the overall intensity of the magnetic response; the magnetic spectral weight is obtained from the integrated area of the fitted DHO component (within the chosen energy window), while $E_0(\mathbf{q})$ directly yields the fitted dispersion.